diagrams/diagrams-doc/manual/diagrams-manual.rst

 Although much of this user manual focuses on constructing two-dimensional diagrams, the definitions in the core library in fact work for *any* vector space.
-Vector spaces are defined in `Data.VectorSpace`:mod: from the `vector-space`:pkg: package.
+Vector spaces are defined in the `Data.VectorSpace`:mod: module from the `vector-space`:pkg: package.

-Many objects (diagrams, paths, backends...) are always defined in the context of some vector space.
+Many objects (diagrams, paths, backends...) inherently live in some particular vector space.
 The vector space associated to any type can be computed by the type function `V`.
 So, for example, the type

 ::